bstefanescu/reqz/README.md

 ### Comments

-You can add comments by starting aline with a `#` character:
+You can add comments by starting a line with the `#` character:

 ```
 # List the existing users